How to react when your colleague is burning out

 What can you do if a colleague displays signs of burnout?
-Due to the fact that an organisational or management issue often causes employee burnout, it is easier to help if you are in a position to instigate effective changes at management level.
-Consider, perhaps, gathering staff together to say there is a problem, going to HR or consulting a union if there is one.
+Due to the fact that an organizational or management issue often causes employee burnout, it is easier to help if you are in a position to instigate effective changes at management level.
+Consider, perhaps, gathering staff together to say there is a problem, going to HR, or consulting a union if there is one.

 Companies are actually obliged by law to prevent excess stress in employees, says the HSE; they have a “legal duty to assess the risks to its employees from work-related stress”.

 Freudenberger is direct about what management needs to do.
-He suggests shorter working hours, regular job rotation, ongoing training and supervision.
+He suggests shorter working hours, regular job rotation, ongoing training, and supervision.
 Despite this knowledge, it often doesn’t happen, say Maslach and Leiter.
-“In general, the primary emphasis has been on individual strategies, rather than social or organisational ones,” they wrote.
+“In general, the primary emphasis has been on individual strategies, rather than social or organizational ones,” they wrote.

 What you can do if you’re a colleague